Updated: Dec. 8, 2024

 Research has long shown a relationship between thyroid hormones and brain development.
 Thyroid hormones regulate neural development and the maturation and functioning of the central nervous system.
 Both hyperthyroidism and hypothyroidism can result in a number of medical conditions, including poor motor coordination, lethargy, memory impairment, mood disorders, dementia, and personality changes.
 With treatment, these conditions are typically reversible, but left untreated can lead to permanent cognitive impairments.

 A 2015 study concluded that thyroid hormone activity in the brain is complicated, with a constantly changing relationship throughout development.
 Disruption of the mechanisms through which thyroid hormones are delivered to the brain can severely hinder neurological functioning.
+A 2021 review further discusses the connections between thyroid dysfunction and cognitive impairment.

 Even mild thyroid dysfunction can have a significant impact on the brain, especially as we age.
 The signs of thyroid disease can be more easily missed or dismissed as normal aging.
 That’s why it’s important to be aware of how thyroid hormones can impact cognitive functioning.

-5. Skin, Hair and Nails
+5. Skin, hair and nails

 Though you may think a focus on skin, hair and nails is all about beauty, and speaks only to vanity, I assure you it does not.
 Sometimes, the small concerns can give us big insight into what’s going on with our health.
 Paying attention to your skin and hair can help you catch a thyroid problem before you develop more serious symptoms.